-Having the two engines that a cat provides is great for maneuvering at low speeds and safety in general, but when cruising one engine will get you there.
+Having the two engines that a cat provides is great for maneuvering at low speeds and safety in general, but when cruising, one engine will get you there.
 Using both engines will only add another few knots of speed.
-Catamarans are quite efficient boats running on just one engine, so they save you the fuel.
+Catamarans are quite efficient boats running on just one engine (Yachting World), saving you fuel.
 Running both engines at cruising speed means twice the fuel consumption for an extra knot of boat speed.
-If you’re worried about the boat becoming off balance using only one engine, then you needn’t be concerned.
-Sailboats are subjected to many different forces affecting balance that need to be taken into consideration, and running on one engine means the propulsion force is not aligned with the center of lateral resistance, but a relatively small rudder angle is enough to counter prop the helm.
+You needn’t be concerned if you’re worried about the boat becoming off balance using only one engine.
+Sailboats are subjected to many different forces affecting balance that need to be taken into consideration, and running on one engine means the propulsion force is not aligned with the center of lateral resistance.
+Still, a relatively small rudder angle is enough to counter-prop the helm.

 Be Sure To Clean Your Hulls

-Despite the fact that catamarans have two hulls, the total wetted area of a catamaran is generally less than that of a similar sized monohull boat.
-This actually means that it takes less time for marine growth to spread itself over a larger fraction of your hulls, so you need to be sure to clean them regularly and thoroughly.
+Even though catamarans have two hulls, the total wetted area of a catamaran is generally less than that of a similar-sized monohull boat.
+This means that it takes less time for marine growth to spread itself over a larger fraction of your hulls, so you must be sure to clean them regularly and thoroughly.

 Cleaning the hulls of a catamaran is of utmost importance for several reasons:

 - Performance Optimization: The cleanliness of the hull directly affects the performance of the catamaran.
 Over time, marine growth such as algae, barnacles, and other organisms can accumulate on the hull, creating drag and reducing speed.
 Regular hull cleaning ensures a smooth surface, allowing the catamaran to glide effortlessly through the water and maintain optimal speed and fuel efficiency.